rsalesc/jude/README.md

 - Models: folder `models`
   - Those are all the Mongoose models defined in the project.
 You can google more about mongoose, it is just a nice way of defining schemas and adding behavior to MongoDB documents (which if you don't know and like JS, you should definitely google about).
 - Auth2: file `auth2.js`
   - It is the file responsible for handling auth.
 It's a middleware (it is like an interceptor for Express) which checks if user has the permissions (role) to do the request, process login requests, logout requests and all that stuff.
+I'm planning to move this to an external module eventually, or make it wrap a well maintained module that does something similar.
 - Judge: folder `judge`
   - This is the component responsible for judging the solutions of the contestants.
 It also exposes some modules to the other components.
 - Webservice/API: folder `routes`